BOOK A DEMO

 Minimum Wage for Emiratis

-• Compliance monitoring and enforcement measures are being prepared.
+• Compliance monitoring and enforcement will increase

 Stronger Enforcement & Higher Penalties